 The individual and collective benefits of increased national stability, inclusiveness, and dynamism resulting from the improved performance of policymakers and civil society leaders, as well as their international partners.

-Through a deliberately multidisciplinary approach, IFIT provides customised analysis and advice on the linkages between different policy areas relevant for successful dialogue and transition.
+Integrated: Through a deliberately multidisciplinary approach, IFIT provides customised analysis and advice on the linkages between the essential components of successful dialogue and transition.

 Professional: IFIT seeks to apply best practices in the timeliness and quality of its outputs and activities, and maximum transparency and accountability in matters of funding and finance.

-IFIT makes its expertise available on a worldwide basis, and strives to ensure diversity in the nationality, race and gender of all of its staff, consultants, practice groups, brain trusts and governance structures.
+Global: IFIT makes its expertise available on a worldwide basis, and strives to ensure diversity in the nationality, race and gender of all of its staff, consultants, practice groups, brain trusts and governance structures.
 (View our equity, diversity and inclusion statement.)

-IFIT does not take decisions for national actors, nor does it fund or implement such decisions.
+Locally-owned: IFIT does not take decisions for national actors, nor fund or implement such decisions.
 Instead, it brings comparative knowledge and creative ideas to assist locals in achieving their own self-defined objectives and priorities.